laleksic/tiny_csg/readme.md

 # tiny_csg

-**tiny_csg** is a library that generates meshes from brush-based level data and supports incremental updates (real-time CSG).
+**tiny_csg** is a C++ library that generates meshes from brush-based level data and supports incremental updates (real-time CSG).
 It is intended to be used as a backend in 3d level editors and/or generators.

 Here's an example of the sort of thing this is for (thumbnails are links to youtube videos):